 Café Élice is open Tuesday and Wednesday from 7:30 a.m. to 6 p.m., Thursday and Friday from 7:30 a.m. to 7 p.m, and Saturday from 8 a.m. to 4 p.m., at 3637 Ste-Catherine East.

-GRIFFINTOWN — DJs, restaurant owners, and brothers Jojo and Toddy Flores, have taken over the space adjacent to their Filipino restaurant Junior on Notre-Dame Street West, opening a new venture called Café Got Soul.
+GRIFFINTOWN — DJs, restaurant owners, and brothers Jojo and Toddy Flores have taken over the space adjacent to their Filipino restaurant Junior on Notre-Dame Street West, opening a new venture called Café Got Soul.
 It’s a listening café, serving up espresso, cannolis filled with ube (boiled and mashed purple yam) and citrusy calamansi creams, and access to an extensive record collection.
-The auspicious pairing of vinyls and caffeine isn’t new to Montreal, where de Lorimier’s “café/disquaire” 180g has secured a loyal following.
-According to the Montreal Gazette, the brothers are going a step further with plans to transform the café’s basement space into a recording studio and “sneakeasy” for sneaker fans.
+The auspicious pairing of vinyl and caffeine isn’t new to Montreal, where de Lorimier’s “café/disquaire” 180g has secured a loyal following.
+But, according to the Montreal Gazette, the brothers are going a step further with plans to transform the café’s basement space into a recording studio and “sneakeasy” for sneaker fans.

 ST-HENRI — Montreal restaurant impresario Yann Levy (owner of Old Montreal izakaya Biiru and Mexican mini-chain Escondite, and others) and partner mixologist Lawrence Picard are transporting their pandan horchata, guava matcha, and Earl Grey bubble teas to the Atwater Market in June.
 Boba Boba has been open on Ste-Catherine Street near Concordia University since last summer, and is slated to open up a second location on Ottawa Street, in Griffintown, sometime soon.
-Other new additions to the market this year include Falafel Yoni, also in the throes of opening a second brick and mortar (in Verdun), and Léché Desserts.
+This year, other new additions to the market include Falafel Yoni, also in the throes of opening a second brick-and-mortar (in Verdun), and Léché Desserts.

 Boba Boba will be opening a stall at Atwater Market in June.

-MONTREAL NORTH — Earlier this year, five friends pooled their resources to open a new Haitian snack bar in Montreal North, reports Journal Métro.
+MONTREAL NORTH — Five friends pooled their resources earlier this year to open a new Haitian snack bar in Montreal North, reports Journal Métro.
 Les Casse-Croûtes Quick Stop specializes in fritay, such as deep-fried sliced plantains and accras (also called malanga fritters), served with pikliz, a spicy, vinegary cabbage slaw, alongside griot, chicken thighs, or turkey.
 Poutine with plantain fries and griot is also available, and on Tuesdays, Wednesdays, and Thursdays, small-serving combos are priced at an exceedingly reasonable $6.50.

-Les Casse-Croûtes Quick Stop is open Tuesday to Saturday, 12 to 7 p.m. at 3376 Monselet.
+Les Casse-Croûtes Quick Stop is open Tuesday to Saturday, from noon to 7 p.m., at 3376 Monselet.